Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Stochastic Program

-The sequential/recursive nature of the SP formulation both encodes and potentially obscures the information available when certain decisions are made.
+The information constraint in the SP is less obvious, as the sequential/recursive nature of its formulation both encodes and potentially obscures the information available when certain decisions are made.
 Although it is not needed in the definition of the SP, the information available when decisions are made in the SP can be described via a discrete filtration

 where $\mathcal F_K=\{\emptyset,\Omega\}$ and $\mathcal F_k$ is the $\sigma$-field generated by $\{\BD^{K},\cdots \BD^{k+1},\y^K,\cdots \y^{k+1}\}$ ($0\le k <K$).
 The set of optimal values of $\y^k$ is $\mathcal F_k$-measurable ($1\le k \le K$) and that of $\z$ is $\mathcal F_0$-measurable.